MunawarRaza/kubernetes/kubernetes-docs/03-pods-containers/01-pod-overview.md

 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
 A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the container

+## Pod Group
+By default, Kubernetes schedules every Pod individually.
+However, some tightly-coupled applications need a group of Pods to be scheduled simultaneously to function correctly.

+> **Note:**
+>A Pod is not a process, but an environment for running container(s).

+## Workload Resources
+Following are the common workload resources that manages the pod
+- Deployment
+- StatefulSet
+- DaemonSet

+## Static Pods
+Static Pods are managed directly by the kubelet daemon on a specific node, without the API server observing them.
+Whereas most Pods are managed by the control plane (for example, a Deployment), for static Pods, the kubelet directly supervises each static Pod (and restarts it if it fails).

 ## Pod templates
 PodTemplates are specifications for creating Pods e.g